-A non denominational church and one of Australia’s original churches, the first service was held inside its walls on July 26, 1837 even though it wasn’t finished.
+A non denominational church in Tasmania and one of Australia’s original churches, the first service was held inside its walls on July 26, 1837 even though it wasn’t finished.
 It was compulsory for prisoners to attend church each Sunday as an important part of their reform.
 This had little to no effect.

 The church with its stone walls, shingle roof, steeple, clock tower and bells ravaged by fire in 1884 left only the stone walls which still stand today.
 The Old Convict Church ruins are now heritage listed and popular with visitors to the Port Arthur Historic Site as well as for weddings and photography.
 As a traveller it is a sad and beautiful place to visit knowing its history.

 10. Our Lady of the Rosary Catholic Church in Stirling, SA

 Our Lady of the Rosary church is in the leafy Adelaide Hills township of Stirling only 15 minutes from the city centre.
 It was built in 1881-2 after local Catholics felt they needed a church of their own in what was an increasingly large parish.